ovh/docs/pages/platform/private-registry/sign-artifacts-with-cosign/guide.fr-fr.md

 </code></pre>

 > [!primary]
-> In this guide we generated a private key locally but in production environment you can, obviously, generate the private key and store it in a key management storage like a Vault or KMS.
+> In this guide we generated a private key locally.
+In a production environment, you can obviously generate the private key and store it in a key management storage such as a Vault or KMS.

 ### Sign your OCI artifact (container image)